 Slow Cooker Dr Pepper BBQ Sandwiches is tender meat cooked in Dr Pepper and spices and topped with an easy homemade Dr. Pepper BBQ sauce for a unique twist on the classic pulled pork or beef sandwich.

 Give my husband a good sandwich with some homemade BBQ sauce and he is a happy man.
-This is super tasty and I love that it is made in the crock-pot.
+This Slow Cooker Dr Pepper BBQ Sandwiches are super tasty and I love that it is made in the slow cooker.
 No heating up the house, I don’t even need to be home.
 Just perfect for when we will be gone playing but will be home to eat dinner.
 It’s also the perfect alternative to a burger this summer.

 I like to pair this with sweet potato fries, edamame and Honey Lime Fruit Salad for a complete meal.
 This recipe can make up a ton of meat if you want it to.
 We used the leftovers for some Easy Baked Chimichangas which were a huge hit with my kids and I really want to try my Baked Empanada recipe with the meat instead of ground beef!
 I love being able to have 3 meals from one base mix!

 Want more easy recipes like this?
 Get my e-book with 30 days of Easy Recipes!

 Do you follow Jonesin’ For Taste on Facebook?
 Stop by, say hi, and let me know what kinds of recipes you want to see!

 Recipe adapted from Barbecue Beef Subs from Rachel Ray Magazine

 - 1 cup Dr. Pepper (or juice from the crock pot)